awsdocs/amazon-ec2-user-guide/doc_source/event-policy.md

 1. For **IAM role**, choose the IAM role that has permissions to create, share, delete, and describe snapshots, and to describe volumes\.
 AWS provides a default role, or you can create a custom IAM role\.

-   If you intend to share encrypted snapshots, then you must give this IAM role permission to use CMK used to encrypt the source volume\.
-For more information, see [Step 2: Share the customer\-managed CMK \(*Source account*\)](#share-cmk)\.
+   If you intend to share encrypted snapshots, then you must give this IAM role permission to use KMS key used to encrypt the source volume\.
+For more information, see [Step 2: Share the customer managed key \(*Source account*\)](#share-cmk)\.

 1. Add the policy schedules that define how snapshots are to be created and shared\.
 Schedule 1 is mandatory\.
 Schedules 2, 3, and 4 are optional\.
 For each policy schedule, specify the following information:
    + For **Schedule name**, enter a name for the schedule\.